WebAssembly/spec/spectec/test-prose/TEST.md

   a.
 If the first non-value entry of the stack is a :math:`\mathsf{frame}`, then:

-    1) Assert: Due to validation, a value is on the top of the stack.
+    1) Assert: Due to validation, an :ref:`instruction <syntax-instr>` is on the top of the stack.

     #) Pop the value :math:`{\mathit{instr}}_{\mathit{u{\kern-0.1em\scriptstyle 1}}}` from the stack.